Stealing the show – It’s what winners do

 I recently watched a documentary about Steve McQueen at the suggestion of an internet marketer whose suggestions are almost always good stuff.
 There was a section in the video that talked about how Steve was cast in the movie, “The Magnificent Seven”, but he wasn’t billed as the star.
 Yul Brynner was the lead actor.
 But most people (especially guys) would probably tell you McQueen was the star.
 That’s because he kept stealing the show with some subtle (and not so subtle) on-screen moves.
-(Listen to this episode of the Rhyme and Reason Podcast and skip the reading if you prefer)

 Make your mark by stealing the show…no matter what “show” you’re in.